helewrer3/agro_app/README.md

 ## Functionalities
 Our aim is to create a app where a lot of issues faced by farmers can be resolved at one place.
+1. Authentication
-1. Market Place (both as seller and buyer)
+2. Marketplace (both as seller and buyer)
-2. Crop Disease Prediction software and cure suggestion for diseases
+3. Crop Disease Prediction software and cure suggestion for diseases
-3. Crop yield estimate prediction
+4. Crop yield estimate prediction
-4. News related to farming
+5. News related to farming
-5. Live weather
+6. Live weather

 ## Tech Stack Used